pyodide/pyodide/docs/project/roadmap.md

 If we could use an LLVM-based Fortran compiler as a part of the Emscripten toolchain, most of these problems would be solved.
-There are several promising projects heading in that direction including flang and lfortran, but none are ready yet.
+There are several promising projects heading in that direction including flang and lfortran.

 See {issue}`scipy/scipy#15290`.

 ## Support for Rust packages

-We have promising partial work toward compiling Rust packages for use with Pyodide.
+We have promising partial work toward compiling Python packages with Rust extensions for use with Pyodide.
 So far we have only compiled small toy examples.
 Currently the compiled Rust packages have various functional limitations and come out _very_ large.
 Hopefully we can work toward increasing functionality so we can compile real